pub trait FromStr: Sized {

 or characters not existing in the language.

-All tokens in the parsed stream get Span::call_site()
+All tokens in the parsed stream get Span::call_site() spans.

-NOTE: some errors may cause panics instead of returning LexError
+NOTE: some errors may cause panics instead of returning LexError.
+We reserve the right to

-change these errors into LexError
+change these errors into LexErrors later.

 Sourceยงimpl FromStr for chrono::datetime::DateTime<FixedOffset>